aldenbernsteinn/CY.AI/README.md

 # Step 8:  Setting Up CY.AI

-1. Copy and paste contents from the downloaded CY.AI.py into your python file.
+Copy and paste contents from the downloaded CY.AI.py into your python file.
    --

 ---

-# Step 9: Implementing custom personalities (Optional)
+# Step 9: Implementing custom personalities (Optional) (See Step 4)

-* IF you changed the model name in your yaml. file please navigate to the following part of the python code (line 436 defaulted):
+IF you changed the model name in your yaml. file please navigate to the following part of the python code (line 436 defaulted):
+--

 if __name__ == "__main__":
     model = "GeneralAI"  # Replace with the specific model name..
 .....

-1. Change the model name to match the one you created with this command: ollama create (NAME OF YOUR MODEL) - f (NAME OF YOUR YAML FILE)
-   --

 =======